Insights

 - Centralized business logic

-- Consistency: Everyone uses the same metric definitions
+- Consistency: Shared metric definitions across teams

-- Governance: Centralized control over business logic
+- Governance: Centralized business logic

 Learn more about semantic insights →

-4. SQL Insights
+5. SQL Insights

 Execute custom SQL queries using DuckDB dialect for complete flexibility in data analysis.